 To improve your viewing experience, Netflix has chosen to move to the edge computing model.
-Instead of one, giant centralized data center, Netflix deploys micro-data centers, located just a couple of miles from your home.
-Shorter geographical distance between you and Netflix creates lower latency and thus better quality streaming for you so that you can binge watch your show all day long.
+Instead of one, giant centralized data center, Netflix deploys several regional micro-data centers, some of which are located just a couple of miles from your home.
+Shorter geographical distance between you and Netflix creates lower latency and better quality streaming, allowing you to binge watch your show all day long.

 What is edge computing?

 Edge computing is data processing or computing that’s done at or near the source of where the data is created.
 It allows data from the internet of things (phones, laptops, PCs, and so much more) to be analyzed and used “at the edge” of the network even before being sent to the cloud.
 Instead of processing data in massive centralized data centers, it gets processed right at the edge of the network (or extremely close to it), right where the data is collected.
 What does this mean for you?
 Instantaneous access to data.

 Why is edge computing important?

 There are several reasons why edge computing is gaining traction, one of which is that it addresses latency concerns.
 Instead of having your business’ devices connected to a central cloud that could be a couple hundred miles away, edge computing allows your business to connect to a more local cloud and process that data in milliseconds.